- The “Microphone sampling rate is not supported” error is displayed when creating a party in the Xbox app.

 Check the status of your Xbox Live service.

-As several users have noted, this particular problem can also occur when one or more of the Xbox Live Core services are unavailable or under maintenance.
-Although they seem unrelated, some users have reported that the “Sampling rate for your microphone is not supported” error stopped as soon as the Xbox Core services came back online.
+It has been observed that this problem is also possible when the Xbox Live Core services are down or under maintenance, as several users have pointed out.
+The “Sampling rate for your microphone is not supported” error appears unrelated, but some users reported that the error stopped once the Xbox Core services were available again.

 Setting up a NAT-type.